Biography

 • 2011 Toxic Longings, Sensei at Panda Gallery, New York, NY

-• 2023 Maternity Leave: None of Women Born.
+• 2023 Maternity Leave: None of the Women Born.
 Presented by Nicodim in collaboration with the Green Family Art Foundation.
-Atelier Flora, April 18–23, Dallas, Texas
+Atelier Flora, April 18th–23rd, Dallas, Texas

 • 2023 Here.
 Nicodim Gallery, Felix Art Fair, February 15th-January 19th, Los Angeles, California